Occupational AsthmaAsthma - occupational exposure; Irritant-induced reactive airways disease

 - Plastics workers

-Symptoms usually get worse toward the end of the work week and may (but not always) go away on weekends or vacations.
+Symptoms usually get worse toward the end of the work week and may go away on weekends or vacations.

 Avoiding exposure to the substance that is causing your asthma is the best treatment.

-- Moving to a different location at the job where there is less exposure to the substance may help, but it does not seem to make a difference for many people.
-Over time, even a very small amount of the substance can trigger an asthma attack.
+- Moving to a different location at thework sitewhere there is less exposure to the substance.
+This may help, but over time, even a very small amount of the substance can trigger an asthma attack.

 - Using a respiratory device to protect or reduce your exposure may help.

-- Asthma quick-relief drugs help relax the muscles of your airways.
-They are called bronchodilators.
+- Asthma quick-relief medicines, called bronchodilators, to help relax the muscles of your airways.

-- Asthma control drugs are taken every day to prevent symptoms.
+- Asthma control medicines that are taken every day to prevent symptoms.